-In order to estimate the first order and total sensitivity indices, a matrix combination approach is very common (Saltelli et al. 2008).
+In order to estimate the first order and total sensitivity indices, a matrix combination approach is very common [12].
 This approach calculates the conditional variance for each variable with a new sampling set.
 In order to obtain a certain accuracy, this procedure requires often more than 1000 samples for each estimated conditional variance.
 Thus, for models with a large number of variables and time consuming solver calls, this approach can not be applied efficiently.